 The Legendary mascot of Pokémon White, Zekrom is a great choice for this Mega Raid.
 As an Electric and Dragon type, it brings with it resistances to both Fire and Flying type attacks.
 It still takes increased damage from Dragon Claw, but so do most of the best counters.
 Zekrom has had somewhat limited availability, having been introduced in the middle of a global pandemic, but if you have one, you'll want Dragon Breath and Outrage for its moveset.

-Another pseudo-Legendary, Garchomp is the final evolution of Gible originally discovered in the Sinnoh region.
+Another pseudo-Legendary, Garchomp is the final evolution of Gible, a Pokémon originally discovered in the Sinnoh region.
 As a Ground and Dragon type, Garchomp resists Mega Charizard X's Fire type attacks while taking increased damage from Dragon Claw.
 It's been featured in events and had the Community Day treatment, so most active players have had the chance to evolve and power up at least one Garchomp.
-Dragon Tail and Outrage are the ideal moveset for this Mega Raid; however, it's Ground type moves, Mud Shot and Earth Power can work as well.
+Dragon Tail and Outrage are the ideal moveset for this Mega Raid; however, it's Ground type move, Earth Power can work as well.
 As Earth Power is a Legacy move, don't TM it!

 A pure Dragon type from Gen V's Unova region, Haxorus is the final evolution of Axew.
 Although Axew tend to be pretty rare normally, it was featured in raids during Pokémon Go Fest 2022, so a lot more active players have this Pokémon now.
-If you have a powered up Haxorus, it resists Mega Charizard X's Fire attacks, but, like most Dragons, it takes double damage from Dragon Claw.
+If you have a powered up Haxorus, it resists Mega Charizard X's Fire attacks, but, like nearly every Dragon type, it takes double damage from Dragon Claw.
 If you're bringing Haxorus to this Mega Raid, Dragon Tail and Dragon Claw is the moveset you'll want it to know.